 2. Why are engagement metrics important?

-Engagement metrics are essential because they:
+Engagement metrics matter because they:

-• Reveal how users behave inside your product.
+Reveal how users behave inside your product

-• Highlight drop-off points where customers churn.
+Highlight drop-off points where churn occurs

-• Show which features drive the most value.
+Show which features drive the most value

 3. What are the most important product engagement metrics?

-• Churn Rate: Identify the percentage of users who stop using your product.
+Churn Rate: Identifies users who stop engaging

 4. How can I measure product engagement effectively?

-To measure engagement accurately:
+To measure engagement accurately, teams should:

-1. Define the KPIs that align with your product goals.
+Define KPIs aligned with product goals

 5. How does Formo help with product analytics?